SyncfusionExamples/How-to-host-WPF-Chart-control-in-Windows-Forms-project/README.md

 If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

-For more details, refer to the KB on How to host WPF Chart control in Windows Forms project ?
+For more details, refer to the KB on [How to host WPF Chart control in Windows Forms project](https://support.syncfusion.com/kb/article/18893/how-to-host-wpf-chart-control-in-windows-forms-project-).